Mitigating Data Redundancy to Revitalize Transformer-based Long-Term Time Series Forecasting System: Related Work

-Transformer-based models have achieved state-of-the-art results in many time-series tasks \cite{wen2022transformers}, especially in LSTF problems \cite{Wu2020AdversarialST,Wu2021autoformer,Zhou2020informer,jin2023expressive}.
-There are several areas of focus among the latter studies.
-Some have focused on reducing the computational costs to enable longer predictions by sparse attention, whereby the memory cost is reduced from O($L^{2}$) to as low as O($LlogL$) \cite{Wu2020AdversarialST,Zhou2020informer}, where $L$ refers to the sequence length in attention layers.
-Studies have also changed the architecture to further enhance the Transformer’s ability to learn time-series patterns \cite{Wu2021autoformer}.
-However, all of these studies primarily focus on univariate long sequence time-series forecasting (U-LSTF) problems.
-Since M-LSTF problems require the model to also understand time-series interactions across multiple features, M-LSTF should be treated differently than U-LSTF.
+Due to their superior performance in processing sequential data, Transformer-based models have achieved state-of-the-art results in numerous time-series tasks \cite{wen2022transformers}, particularly in long-term series forecasting (LTSF) problems \cite{cao2023inparformer,Wu2021autoformer,Zhou2020informer,jin2023expressive}.
+Research in this area has focused on several key directions.
+Some studies aim to reduce computational costs to enable longer predictions by employing sparse attention mechanisms, which reduce memory costs from O($L^{2}$) to as low as O($LlogL$), where L refers to the sequence length in attention layers \cite{Wu2020AdversarialST,Zhou2020informer}.
+Other works emphasize architectural improvements or enhanced patch representations to better learn seasonal and intricate temporal patterns.

-The concept of the memory component originated from \cite{WestonCB14} where it allows the model to better remember the past inputs in NLP.
-Since then, this concept has been further developed by multiple researchers \cite{Zeng2018TopicMN,Santoro2018RelationalRN}.
-In the recent two years, many researchers have been applying this idea on Transformer-based models across a variety of topics such as medical report generation \cite{chen2020raio}, question and answer modelling \cite{jiang2019web}, video captioning \cite{Lei2020MART}, speech recognition \cite{Shi2021EmformerEM,ZhaoNLJCM20} and speech translation \cite{MaWDKP21} \etc. These studies suggest that the memory block is effective in reinforcing the model to learn the complicated sequential patterns.
-Since time-series data also have a strong sequential pattern, the memory unit should further improve the existing Transformer methods on the time-series problems.